Zverik/sotm-baltics-2020/riga.md

 * a taxi: [Bolt](https://bolt.eu/en/cities/riga/) and [Yandex.Taxi](https://taxi.yandex.lv/)
     are available, no Uber.
 * or even a train: costs 0.70 € to "Torņakalns" station, from there it's a 900 m walk.
-Don't forget your OsmAnd or MAPS.ME app!
+Don't forget your OsmAnd or MAPS.ME app to not get lost!

 # Accomodation